JvanKatwijk/qt-dab/README.md

 Introduction
 =================================================================

-Qt-DAB is designed to be used  with different SDR devices, a clean interface allows support for a variety of devices, including DABsticks, all models of the SDRplay, Airspy etc.
+^Qt-DAB* is designed to be used  with different SDR devices, a clean interface allows support for a variety of devices, including DABsticks, all models of the SDRplay, Airspy etc.